Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Abstract

 \section{Abstract}

 Soft X-ray angle resolved photoemission spectroscopy (SX-ARPES) is one of the most powerful spectroscopic techniques to visualize the three-dimensional bulk electronic structure in reciprocal lattice space.
 Compared with ARPES employing low-energy photon sources, the time burden imposed by a lower photoelectron yield, stemming from the photoionization cross-section, has been a persistent technical challenge.
-To address this challenge, we have developed a noise removal system by using the deep prior-based method and integrated it into the micro focused SX-ARPES ($\mu$SX-ARPES) system at BL25SU in SPring-8.
-Our implemented system effectively eliminates the grid and spike noise typically present in ARPES data acquired using the voltage Fixed-mode, within about 30 seconds.
-We demonstrate, through the $\mu$SX-ARPES measurements on a single crystal of CeRu$_2$Si$_2$, that data with sufficient statistical accuracy can be obtained in approximately 40 seconds.
+To address this challenge, we have developed a noise-reduction system by using the deep prior-based approach and integrated it into the micro-focused SX-ARPES ($\mu$SX-ARPES) system at BL25SU in SPring-8.
+The implemented system effectively eliminates instrumental artifacts, such as grid and spike structures typical of ARPES data acquired using the voltage Fixed-mode, within approximately 30 s.
+We demonstrate, through the $\mu$SX-ARPES measurements on a single crystal of CeRu$_2$Si$_2$, that data with sufficient statistical accuracy can be obtained in approximately 40 s.
 In addition, we present the potential of high signal-to-noise ratio ARPES measurement, achieving an energy resolution of 51.6~meV at an excitation energy of 708~eV in $\mu$SX-ARPES measurements on polycrystalline gold.
 Our developed system successfully reduces the time burden in SX-ARPES and paves the way for advancements in lower photoelectron yield measurements, such as those requiring higher energy resolution and three-dimensional nonequilibrium measurements.